TrueBurn/codebase-scribe-ai/README.md

 1. Remove `sys.dont_write_bytecode = True` from `codebase_scribe.py`
 2. Or unset the `PYTHONDONTWRITEBYTECODE` environment variable

 This should be re-enabled before deploying to production for better performance.
-This should be re-enabled before deploying to production for better performance.

 ## Cache Management